 When Jessica Gordon first created a Facebook page titled “Idle No More” to communicate with three other women educators and students in Saskatchewan about Canada’s Bill C-45, she had no idea she had chosen the name of what would become a global movement within two months.

-Bill C-45 was introduced by the Harper government on October 18, and changes Canada’s Indian Act, the Navigable Waters Protection Act and the Environmental Assessment Act.
-The changes allow for easier privatization of treaty lands through a referendum vote, giving the Aboriginal Affairs minister power to call a meeting to consider surrendering reserve territory.
+Bill C-45 was introduced by the Stephen Harper government on October 18, and changes Canada’s Indian Act, the Navigable Waters Protection Act and the Environmental Assessment Act.
+The changes allow for easier privatization of treaty lands through a referendum vote, giving Canada’s aboriginal affairs minister power to call a meeting to consider surrendering reserve territory.

-Idle No More’s first national day of action in December combined with the onset of Chief Theresa Spence’s six-week-long hunger strike that ended Thursday, January 24, became the flint on the stone of indigenous resistance in Canada.
+Idle No More’s first national day of action in December combined with the onset of Attawapiskat First Nation Chief Theresa Spence’s six-week-long hunger strike that ended Thursday, January 24, became the flint on the stone of Indigenous resistance in Canada.
 But the blaze that Idle No More has become is not just a product of its birth across social media platforms and apt timing.

 “This movement has been built on love and spirituality.
 It’s been built in a peaceful way,” McLean says.
 “There are so many ceremonies and prayers that are part of the rallies and part of the flash-mob round dances, a part of the movement.”
 McLean believes it’s this power of ceremony and ritual as well as the articulation of long-suppressed truths about the relationship between colonization, oppression and ecology that has drawn the outpouring of love for the movement.

-It’s that love that drove indigenous organizers to blockade a major highway leading to the most environmentally destructive megaproject of all — the Alberta tar sands — as well as to shut down rail lines and the site of the busiest border crossing in North America.
+It’s that love that drove Indigenous organizers to blockade a major highway leading to the most environmentally destructive mega-project of all — the Alberta, Canada, tar sands — as well as to shut down rail lines and the site of the busiest border crossing in North America.

 While the blockades weren’t officially sanctioned by the Idle No More movement, McLean says she isn’t totally opposed to the use of nonviolent direct action tactics so long as it remains a last resort in defense of the land.
 She told Truthout she fears the use of blockades could become reactionary and non-inclusive of the children and the elders within the movement.

-But some chiefs are considering leaving the AFN altogether as Manitoba chiefs met in Winnipeg last week to consider doing just that.
+But some chiefs are considering leaving the AFN altogether as Manitoba chiefs met in Winnipeg, Canada, last week to consider doing just that.
 Many First Nations leaders are questioning the structure, authority and mandate of the organization designed to negotiate treaties on behalf of First Nations provinces.

-According to McLean, Anaya has also asked to speak with the founders about the relationship between Aboriginal peoples and the Harper government.
+According to McLean, Special Rapporteur Anaya has also asked to speak with the founders about the relationship between aboriginal peoples and the Harper government.
 The four founders of Idle No More have been invited to speak about the movement at the United Nations in May.